esiegmann/Integration_Roadmaps/docs/source/New_Integration_Roadmaps.rst

   research projects.
 Resource providers can use this to recruit new and returning users for their resources.
 Researchers use this to gain access to additional resources for their research projects.
+- **CONECTnet:** Wide area network for efficient and resilient data transfer and novel network applications across the ACCESS ecosystem.
+Resource providers benefit from a high-performance, resilient network connection for their resources.
+Researchers benefit from advanced network connectivity between ACCESS resources.
 - **ACCESS Coordinated User Support:** ACCESS-wide services for providing technical support to researchers.
   Researchers benefit from a single place to request help when using any ACCESS resource.
 Resource providers benefit from being able to collaborate with other ACCESS personnel on user support when